Specialist leisure group operation

 Common questions

-Short answers for agents and group travel planners.
+Short answers for partners and group travel planners.

 Do you work directly with end clients?

-The site is positioned for travel agents, tour operators, and group travel sellers.
+The site is positioned for travel companies, tour operators, and group travel sellers.
 Direct client work should not conflict with agency relationships.

 Can programs be white-labeled?